tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 rave bottle kurt latibro rm sax lighter lt arpy feel less stab ul
 ```

 You can see what other sounds there are in the [default library]("/configuration/Audio Samples/default_library.md") by looking in the `Dirt-Samples` folder.
 Find it via the `SuperCollider` menu: `'File > Open user support directory > downloaded-quarks > Dirt-Samples'`.
 Additionally, you can also add your own [custom samples]("/configuration/Audio%20Samples/samples.md").
+In the Pulsar editor, you can add a setting that will load a tab with all the Dirt-Samples. (see [Pulsar](/getting-started/editor/Pulsar))

 Make a sequence: